-San FrancisCo began integrating Peer Specialists into the mental health service delivery system by hiring six Peer Navigators in 2008.
-Today, CBHS employs 85 peers in a variety Peer-to-Peer Programs.
-To better coordinate the recruitment, training, placement, support and supervision of peer staff within the CBHS System of Care and community settings, CBHS has recommended the selection of a single service provider to oversee and support the CBHS Peer-to-Peer Programs.
-Through a competitive bidding process, CBHS will identify a service provider to provide management of these programs.
-The provider selected will use input from peers regarding program development, implementation, evaluation and long-term strategic planning.
-CBHS is requesting that the service provider hire all peer staff currently employed by CBHS.
+San Francisco began integrating Peer Specialists into the mental health service delivery system by hiring six Peer Navigators in 2008.
+Today, BHS employs 85 peers in a variety Peer-to-Peer Programs.
+To better coordinate the recruitment, training, placement, support and supervision of peer staff within the BHS System of Care and community settings, BHS has published a RFQ calling for the selection of a single service provider to oversee and support the BHS Peer-to-Peer Programs.
+Through a competitive bidding process, Richmond Area Multi-Services (RAMS) was selected as the service provider to provide management of these programs.
+The programs include the former MHSA Consumer Employment Program, The Office of Self Help, the Pathways to Discovery program and the Peer Support Internship Program.
+This new integrated model, currently called the Peer-to-Peer Employment Program, will begin on July 1, 2015.
+RAMS and BHS has started gathering input from peers regarding program development, implementation, evaluation and long-term strategic planning.
+Twelve hours of focus groups have been conducted to gather information from peers, consumers, family members and stakeholders about what the community would like to see within this new integrated program.
+Several more focus groups are scheduled to take place in August to continue building upon the strong foundation of ideas and suggestions from the consumer community.
+BHS requested that RAMS hire all peer staff currently employed by BHS.
 This model will help peers to be a part of a larger infrastructure to better utilize resources, opportunities for advancement and find strength in a larger support system.
-This model can create a stronger program that promotes program expansion and streamlines services.
+This model will create a stronger program that promotes program expansion and streamlines services.